 DO: Keep it Objective

-The best practice when choosing titles is to have them align with your marketing message and value proposition and/or reference the the industry/role of the respondent.
+When choosing titles, have them align with your marketing message and value proposition and/or reference the industry/role of the respondent.
 However, it is important to keep the titles objective and descriptive of the content, not simply singing your product or service's praises -- that undermines TechValidate's perception as 3rd-party research.

 DON'T: Cite TechValidate in the title